mjambon/blog/src/2020-09-12-dictionary/index.md

 []{#vanity-6f7074696d697a6174696f6e}**optimization**: [An activity
-consisting in modifying a [system](#vanity-73797374656d){.vanity-term-link} so as to increase its fitness, which is a number, specifically an element taken from an order set.
+consisting in modifying a [system](#vanity-73797374656d){.vanity-term-link} so as to increase its fitness, which is a number, specifically an element taken from an ordered set.
 The goal function, objective function or fitness function is the function that maps a [state](#vanity-7374617465){.vanity-term-link} of a system to the number referred to as fitness.]{.vanity-contents}

 []{#vanity-73796d626f6c}**symbol**: [A conventional representation of a [concept](#vanity-636f6e63657074){.vanity-term-link}.
 It is a component